Subscribe to stay updated

 Types of Paper

-Before diving into the various types of cardboard, it's essential to know what types of paper or paper pulp are used to make cardboard.
+Before diving into the various cardboard types, it's essential to know what types of paper or paper pulp are used to make cardboard.
 These types of paper create different cardboard properties and dictate how we can use the cardboard.

 Even with its various uses, there are only really two 'types' of paper used to make cardboard: Kraft and Test liners.

 Kraft paper is generally made with virgin softwood trees like pine, spruce and fir.

 Virgin means that the fibres in the paper pulp are fresh and haven't been recycled from something else.